pytorch/ignite/docs/source/faq.rst

 Custom time measures
 ````````````````````

-Custom time measures can be performed using :class:`~ignite.handlers.Timer`.
+Custom time measures can be performed using :class:`~ignite.handlers.timing.Timer`.
 See its docstring for details.

 Other questions